 This meatless meal tempts me to lick the plate.
-Three’s company for the recipe: Because of the bean can size, you end up with a meal for three.
+Three’s company for the recipe: Because of the size of the can of beans, you end up with a meal for three.
 However, it’s easy to scale up or down.
 Inspired by a recipe at SeriousEats.com.

 2 tbsp (30 mL) extra virgin olive oil, divided